 The only one interested in Aequor’s life was his grandson Aequor Jr. No other family member paid him a visit while he was alive.
 Busy lives, you know.
 Aequor Jr. however visited his grandfather a few times a week.
 Listening to the stories about earlier times, about the joy of women and most of all about how humankind doesn’t take care of the planet like they should.
-He was an enviromentalist, before the word was hip or even invented.
+He was an environmentalist, before the word was hip or even invented.
 Aequor Jr. loved his stories.

 After Aequor died, every family member suddenly was his best friend.
 They all wept at his funeral and were the first to loot his house of all things valuable.
 Aequor Jr. watched it all happen from the porch, enjoying the watery sun.

 After all family members were gone, Aequor Jr. went to the old workshop.
 Aequor’s favourite place.
-No one bothered to look inside the dilapidated shed, so everyhing was still intact.
+No one bothered to look inside the dilapidated shed, so everything was still intact.
 It appeared as if Aequor had gone fishing.
 Untouched, time was frozen in a moment of pure joy.